One constant to rule them all: Special vacuum

-One can note that special vacuum respects a residual Weyl symmetry $\mathbb{Z}_n$: although there is a preferred way of numeration of $a_u$, the first element can be chosen freely.
-The shift in the numeration of $a_u$ is equivalent to choosing another root of (\ref{eqn:wtoAN}) to define $A$
+One cannot that the special vacuum respects a residual Weyl symmetry $\mathbb{Z}_N$: although there is a preferred way of labelling of $a_u$, the first element can be chosen freely.
+The shift in the labelling of $a_u$ is equivalent to choosing another root of (\ref{eqn:wtoAN}) to define $A$